writing

 The tree will still be there when you are done sharpening.

-2. The world record for the underhand chop is 11.81 seconds, set by Brayden Meyer (Australia) on 17 September 2022 at the Australian Pro Championship on the Gold Coast.
+The world record for the underhand chop is 11.81 seconds, set by Brayden Meyer (Australia) at the 2024 Australian Pro Championship — beating his own 12.01 from 2022, which Guinness still lists.
+The video above is the 2022 run. ↩